 Remarkably, when the seers of years past gazed into their crystal balls, they would always paint a picture of a society dominated by technological but not social progress, with stereotypical roles of men and women intact.
 “Fingertip shopping will be one of the many home maker’s conveniences”, says the voice off camera.
 “What the wife selects on her console will be paid for by the husband at his counterpart console.”

-Who Created Retrofuturism?
+Who Coined the Term Retrofuturism?

 The term retrofuturism was created in 1983 by Lloyd John Dunn, an experimental artist and publisher.
 With this clever coinage, Dunn managed to capture the seemingly contradictory combination of nostalgia (retro) and what was to come (futurism).
 For a period of time, he also published a magazine of the same title, “Retrofuturism”, which covered all sorts of related artistic and technological trends.